Dog Boarding: What You Need to Know in 2026

 Most stays follow this flow:

 VCA Animal Hospitals advises owners to leave written permission for emergency vet care with the boarding provider.
-Your file should include your vet, a backup decision-maker, and clear medicine rules.
+Its article by Courtney Barnes, Ryan Llera, and Ernest Ward also notes that many kennels require proof of rabies, distemper, parvovirus, and Bordetella vaccines.

 For your first stay, start small.
 Use our first boarding guide to plan the meet and greet, trial night, and packing list.

 Dogs with seizures, diabetes, recent surgery, or complex medicine may need clinic care.
-Read our boarding vet guide if your dog needs medical oversight.
+Read our boarding vet guide if your dog needs medical watch.

 The right stay should be easy to picture.
-If the caregiver can't explain your dog's day in two minutes, keep looking.
+If the caregiver cannot explain your dog's day in two minutes, keep looking.

 What Are the Best Practices for Dog Boarding?